 If you chose the third option then you’ve come to the right place.
-As a publisher’s developmental editor and an author myself, I’m well equipped to assess manuscripts – to see what’s working and what could be improved, and to take a view on publishing potential.
+As a publisher’s developmental editor, I’m well equipped to assess manuscripts – to see what’s working and what could be improved, and to take a view on publishing potential.
 My book critique service helps authors develop their writing and gain realistic feedback on their manuscript to inform their next steps.

 A book critique (also known as a manuscript critique or manuscript assessment) reviews your book, looking at elements such as structure, writing style and content.
 As an author, you’re too close to your book to spot most problems, weaknesses and inconsistencies, but a professional book critique helps you address issues, further develop your book and get a better idea of its suitability for publication.

 My role is not to criticise and knock an author’s confidence, but to offer constructive feedback.
 I’m sensitive in my approach, and I make a point of telling authors what’s good in their writing as well as where they can develop.
 Above all, I’m always honest (there’s no point commissioning a critique unless you want the truth).